SonarSource/sonarqube/server/sonar-docs/src/pages/project-administration/configuring-portfolios-and-applications.md

 Once your Application is populated with projects, you can create application branches by choosing long-lived branches from the application's component projects.
 This option is available in the Application's **Administration > Edit Definition** interface, or from the global administration interface.

 ## Calculation
-Applications and Portfolios are queued to be re-calculated after each analysis of an included project.
+By default, Applications and Portfolios are queued to be recalculated after each analysis of an included project.
 For each relevant Portfolio and Application, a “Background Task” is created, and you can follow the progress on each in the **[Administration > Projects > Background Tasks](/#sonarqube-admin#/admin/background_tasks)** by looking at the logs available for each item.

+If you're having performance issues related to automatic recalculation of large portfolios, you can specify the hour(s) at which you want them to be recalculated at **[Administration > Portfolios > Recalculation](/#sonarqube-admin#/admin/settings?category=portfolios)**.
+Portfolios are queued to be recalculated at the beginning of the hour(s) that you specify.